for Veterans and the Public

 Just Diagnosed: Entire Lesson - Hepatitis C for Patients

-Finding out that you have hepatitis C can be scary and overwhelming.
-If you feel overwhelmed, try to remember that you can get help and that these feelings will get better with time.
+Finding out you have hepatitis C can be scary at first.
+If you are feeling overwhelmed after you are diagnosed, try to remember that there is help and these feelings should get better over time.

 - Treatments are available that have extremely high success rates, with most people cured of hepatitis C after about 12 weeks of treatment.

-- Learning how to live with hepatitis C and getting in touch with a health care team that knows how to manage it will help you to feel better and get on with your life.
+- Getting in touch with a health care team that knows how to treat the disease can help you feel better and move on with your life.

 Understand your diagnosis

 People diagnosed with HCV are sometimes embarrassed or ashamed about the diagnosis and they may find themselves avoiding friends and family as a result.
 Worrying about how others will react to the diagnosis often prevents outreach for the support that is needed for health and well-being.
 Remember:

 - HCV is curable due to the many new treatments available